jsdelivr/bootstrapcdn/README.md

 2. Replace all double quotes (`"`) with single quotes (`'`).
 3. Wrap entire HTML block in double quotes (`"`).
 4. Add to `_tweets.yml`, preceeded with a dash (`-`), which signifies an array item in YAML.

+#### `config/_oauth.yml`

+This is reserved for MaxCDN and NetDNA installation only at this time.
+Contact @jdorfman for more information.